demisto/content/Packs/CortexXDR/Playbooks/Cortex_XDR_-_T1036_-_Masquerading_README.md

 Investigate the executed process image and verify if it is malicious using:

-* XDR trusted signers
-* VT trusted signers
-* VT detection rate
+* File Reputation
 * NSRL DB
+* CommandLine Analysis
+* Related Alerts

 **Response Actions**

 The playbook's first response action is a containment plan which is based on the initial data provided within the alert.
 In that phase, the playbook will execute:

-* Auto block indicators
+* Auto Process termination
 * Auto file quarantine
-* Manual endpoint isolation

-When the playbook executes, it checks for additional activity, and if a malicious behavior is found, the playbook proceeds with containment and eradication, is executed.

-This phase will execute the following containment actions:

-* Manual block indicators
-* Manual file quarantine
+* Manual containment
-* Auto endpoint isolation
-* Auto process termination

 External resources: